They Drew Fire: A WWII D-Day Webquest

 bullet

-During rest of week, your draft will be returned to you with comments and suggested revisions and corrections.
+During next week, your draft will be returned to you with comments and suggested revisions and corrections.
 Work on your own to make revisions.

 bullet